swathi-Reddy14201/hello-world/README.md

 # hello-world
 Hello guys!
-    Here i am going to learn java and other languages and also want to do projects.
+    Here i am going to learn java and other languages.